 Steps to Using a Subslab Depressurization System (SSDS)

-The following steps are generally the steps performed to consider and complete a Subslab Depressurization System (SSDS)
+The following steps are generally performed to consider and install a subslab depressurization system

-- Consider alternatives to mitigate the vapors considering using SSDS and alternatives
+- Consider methods to mitigate the vapors using SSDS and alternatives

-- Seal the floors and openings as necessary
+- Seal the slab and openings as necessary

-- Design and Perform a Pilot Test of a mini-scaled system for 24 to 48 hours
+- Design and perform a pilot test of a mini-scaled system

-- Drill and install shallow sub-slab collection points
+- Core the slab and install shallow sub-slab collection points

-- Procure and install a fan (blower) with the proper capacity to perform the desired SSDS
+- Procure and install a fan (blower) with the proper capacity to achieve the necessary subslab depressurization

-- Connect the collection points via a piping network to the active fan
+- Connect the collection points via a piping network to the fan

 - Perform routine operations, maintenance (O&M) and sampling to confirm performance.